Someone decided January was a good time to learn about saving money.

 Guess what?
 You’re in the middle of National Financial Wellness Month, and you probably didn’t even know it.
 Even if you did know, you have no clue who started it.
 Neither do we.

-This well-intentioned holiday seems to have started last year, when several websites matter-of-factly mentioned it – but most were trying to sell something, from a real estate site to an ID protection service to U.S. News’ University Directory.
+This well-intentioned holiday seems to have started last year, when several websites matter-of-factly mentioned it – but most were trying to sell something, from an ID protection service to U.S. News’ University Directory.

 So far this year, we haven’t seen any coverage of National Financial Wellness Month.
 So what happened?